CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 # Design Document

+This design document was initially made for the final phase of the CSC207 course project by team uwutever.

 ## SOLID Design Principles
 ### Single Responsibility Principle
 Our design abided by the single responsibility principle: we created a separate class for each responsibility in our program,